kinode-dao/kinode-book/src/my_first_app/chapter_1.md

 Alternatively, development sometimes calls for a real node, which has access to the actual Kinode network and its providers, such as integrated LLMs.

-To develop on a real Kinode, co.ost to the network and follow the instructions to [setup an Kinode](../install.md).
+To develop on a real Kinode, connect to the network and follow the instructions to [setup an Kinode](../install.md).

 ## Starting the Package